 In GiG, Hard Rock online casino has found just that.

 Gaming Innovation Group is known for its lightning quick browser-based client, and Hard Rock online casino has not deviated from that norm.

 An online casino without a top mobile app is like a stratocaster without strings.
-Therefore, it’s nearly without question that Hard Rock will complement its desktop software with a fully functional casino app, compatible with iOS and Android powered devices.
+Therefore, it was nearly without question that Hard Rock would have failed to complement its desktop software with a fully functional casino app, compatible with iOS and Android powered devices.

 Today’s casino apps are no longer just cheap knockoffs of the real thing, offering a portable experience that’s as responsive and feature-rich as any desktop client.
 The main difference between Hard Rock’s mobile and desktop options is that on mobile there may be fewer games.
 But thankfully most of the key options are there, including the Live Dealer games and the new progressive jackpot slots.

 Game selection at Hard Rock online casino

-Slots will undoubtedly be one of the main features on Hard Rock online casino, with titles running the gamut from old favorites like Cleopatra, Triple Diamond, and Quick Hit Platinum, to musically themed games like Jimi Hendrix, James Dean, and Guns N’ Roses.
+Slots are undoubtedly one of the main features on Hard Rock online casino, with titles running the gamut from old favorites like Triple Diamond and Quick Hit Platinum, to musically themed games like Jimi Hendrix, James Dean, and Guns N’ Roses.

 Very high value slots such as the Jack Hammer and Blood Suckers series are also present.

 Among its jackpot slots Hard Rock features the widely popular progressive Divine Fortune from NetEnt and IGT’s unique Gong Xi Fa Cai, both of which offer players the chance to win life changing jackpots on the regular.
 Additionally, Hard Rock has also recently added progressive “Mega Jackpot” versions of classics Cleopatra and Siberian Storm with potential prizes over $500,000.

 Hard Rock made a bold move to go “live” with Live Dealer games nearly out of the gate.